1340 (February or March)

 Battle of Sluys

-Edward successfully destroyed the French fleet which gave England control of the English Channel.
+King Edward III successfully destroyed the French fleet which gave England control of the English Channel.

 1341 (5th June)